jaruizes/jaruizes.github.io/_posts/2019-08-15-microfrontends.md

 <br>

-# Microfrontends: applying Microservices principles
+# Microfrontends and Microservices principles

 When we talk about Microfrontends (or Microservices) we are talking about a way to build complex systems and how to structure the different pieces and their interactions.
 We don't talk about concrete technology.
 By this reason, Microfrontends goes beyond frontend frameworks and their power fight: Angular vs React vs Vue vs ...